 If you like your hot chocolate thick, look no further than Chocolate Boutique Café’s Italian denso.
 ‘Denso’ translates to ‘dense’ or ‘thick’ and there are no better words to describe this bad boy—it’s so thick you could probably stand your spoon it in.
 It comes topped with whipped cream and chocolate curls.
 For a spicy kick, order the chilli denso—it’s a fave of ours.
 Otherwise, browse their catalogue-thick selection of hot chocolate in every flavour combination known to man such as the Crème De Menthe, Chocolate Vienna Crème and Death by Chocolate pictured above—it'll blow you away.

 Situated in the historic Lopdell House (this venue is beautiful), Deco Eatery knows a thing or two about hot drinks.
 Firstly, they blend their own espresso on site to brew divine coffee.
-Secondly, their hot chocolates come with a stick of Whittaker’s—yes, you read that correctly.
+Secondly, their hot chocolates come with a stick of Whittaker’s.
 You can choose whether you want white, milk or dark chocolate and then it’s up to you to stir through your hot drink.
 Being a Turkish eatery, your drink also comes served with a square of Turkish delight—tu meke.

 CrunchTower Desserts & Drinks